atomisthq/docs/docs/getting-started/invite-atomist-to-slack.md

   <img src="../images/slack-auth.png" alt="Slack Authorization" class="ss-small">
 </div>

-Once you have successfully authorized the Atomist bot in your Slack team, you will be redirected to a confirmation page.
+Once you have successfully authorized the Atomist Bot in your Slack team, you will be redirected to a confirmation page.
 You can close this page and go back to Slack to continue this guide.